AbbySepple/bonus-round2/README.md

 On the server you should have two class modules.
 One that will represent the following objects/entities in our Bonus Calculator project.

 ### Employee Class
 The Employee class will create instances of Employee objects.
-It will need the following attributes and procedures.
+It will need the following attributes and methods.

 - name
 - employee start date (different from week one app)